 A healthy diet is especially important for people with COPD.
 Shortness of breath can make eating difficult.
 Eating small meals more frequently can sometimes help.
 Try to get plenty of fruits and vegetables along with high-protein foods such as milk, fish, eggs, meat and soy.
 Drinking plenty of water can help too.
 Water may help thin mucus and phlegm so that it’s easier to expel by coughing.
 If you can’t seem to eat enough calories, liquid supplements may help.
 Of course, talk with your doctor about which foods will be best for you.

 COPD is a life-threatening illness that can’t be cured, but it can be effectively treated.
 Early diagnosis and timely treatment are crucial to helping control symptoms of COPD.
-There are different treatments available to help with COPD, including stem cell therapy.
+There are different treatments available to help with COPD, including cellular therapy.
 If you or a loved one has been diagnosed with COPD, then contact us at the Lung Institute or call (800) 729-3065 today.